Master of Education (Cognitive Psychology and Educational Practice) (Basic level entry)

 This specialisation may interest classroom teachers, special education teachers, lecturers or tutors in further or higher education, private tutors or trainers and those wanting to understand their own learning processes.
 These courses do not lead to teacher registration in South Australia.

 It is 2 years in length on a full-time basis and can also be undertaken part-time.

 Recommended Study Pattern

-To complete the requirements of the Master of Education (Cognitive Psychology and Educational Practice) (Basic level entry), students must successfully complete six core (compulsory) topics and ten option topics chosen from an extensive range of option topics.
+To complete the requirements of the Master of Education (Cognitive Psychology and Educational Practice) (Basic level entry), students must successfully complete six core (compulsory) subjects and ten elective subjects chosen from an extensive range of electives